Kishoge railway station

-Kishoge railway station is a railway station in Ireland that is planned to serve the Kishoge (sometimes Kishogue) housing development in west County Dublin.
-It is located on the South Western Commuter route from Dublin Heuston as part of the Kildare Route Project.
-Construction of the station is largely complete, but it had not yet opened as of early 2023.
+Kishoge railway station is an Iarnród Éireann railway station in Dublin, Ireland, serving the Kishoge (sometimes 'Kishogue') housing development.
+It is located on the South Western Commuter route from Dublin Heuston, and was built as part of the Kildare Route Project.
+While construction of the station was largely complete in 2009, it was not opened until 2024.

 Development

 The station was initially built in 2009 for €6 million.
 It was the last of a series of new and upgraded stations to be built on the route to improve commuter services from the south-west of Dublin.

-The station remained unopened as of 2022, with the railway network operator Iarnród Éireann stating that expected local development did not occur for economic reasons, and "there was a further delay due to the [COVID-19] pandemic".
+The station remained unopened for 15 years, with the railway network operator Iarnród Éireann stating that expected local development did not occur because of the post-2008 Irish economic downturn, and "there was a further delay due to the [COVID-19] pandemic".

 It was reported in mid-2022 that the station would need refurbishment at a cost of €3.8 million before an anticipated station opening in late 2023, fourteen years after its original completion.
-By early 2023 it was reported that this refurbishment could take place between March and November 2023, with the station proposed to open in December 2023.
+By early 2023, it was suggested that this refurbishment could take place between March and November 2023, with the station then proposed to open in December 2023.
+However, in August 2023 it was reported that the opening would be delayed by at least "six more months".

+In early August 2024, it was reported that – following refurbishment and some adjacent road realignment – the station would open later that month.
+The station opened on 26 August 2024.